Structural Complexity of One-Dimensional Random Geometric Graphs: Introduction

-Since many real-world networks are spatial~\cite{Barthelemy2011}, random geometric graphs (RGGs, where pairs of nodes are connected based on the distance between them in some latent space) are often used as models of practical applications~\cite{Penrose2003}.
-For example, starting with the paper by Gupta and Kumar~\cite{Gupta1999}, the properties and performance of wireless networks are commonly analyzed by modelling them as RGGs.
-The entropy as a measure of complexity of wireless network topologies and, more generally, spatial graphs was studied in~\cite{Coon2016,Coon2018,Badiu2018}.
-For example, in a topology discovery application, the entropy of a wireless network ensemble would give a measure of the minimum amount of information that has to be collected from the network such that reconstruction of the topology of the network is possible.
-Simple bounds on the entropy of labelled spatial graphs were obtained in~\cite{Coon2016,Coon2018,Badiu2018} based on the subadditivity property of joint entropy; the bounds scale as $n^2$, as in the case of the Erd\H{o}s-R\'{e}nyi graph model.
+Since many real-world networks are spatial~\cite{Barthelemy2011}, the random geometric graph (RGG, where pairs of nodes are connected based on the distance between them in some latent space~\cite{Penrose2003}) is often used as a model of practical applications as it captures well the characteristics of information networks, biological systems, social networks, and economic networks.
+The entropy of spatial graph models was studied in~\cite{Coon2016,Coon2018,Badiu2018}, where simple bounds on the entropy of labelled graphs were obtained based on the subadditivity property of joint entropy; the bounds scale as $n^2$, as in the case of the Erd\H{o}s-R\'{e}nyi graph model.
 However, RGGs have salient features (e.g., strong transitivity) induced by the spatial embedding of the nodes and distance-based connectivity that have not been fully exploited in the aforementioned bounds.
-This motivates us to investigate in this paper the structural complexity of RGGs more closely.
-In particular, we consider the one-dimensional (1D) RGG model, which has been studied extensively from the connectivity point of view (e.g., see~\cite{Han2009} and the references therein), often as a model of 1D wireless networks (e.g., vehicular networks, sensors deployed along a river, military convoys, train backbone network, etc.~\cite{Liu2016,Jawhar2017}).
+This motivates us to investigate the structural complexity of RGGs more closely.

 In this paper, we study how rich the ensemble of structures (i.e., unlabeled graphs) of the 1D RGG model is, how its complexity (quantified by the structural entropy) scales with the number of nodes and how the connection range impacts the structural entropy.
 In Sec.~\ref{sec:prelims}, we define the considered 1D RGG model, which has $n$ nodes randomly located on $[0,1]$ and connection range $r$.
 We also discuss its connectivity and introduce the notions of graphical structures and structural entropy.